 GoBank is a great option for someone who's looking for an extremely simple checking account.
 This account doesn’t earn interest or come with any extra perks, but you can write checks with it and easily access it online and on mobile.
 Plus, if you want to deposit cash, you can visit your nearest free ATM.
 GoBank features a large network of ATMs, but if you use an ATM outside of that network, you'll incur a fee.

 GoBank stands out for its handy tools that are designed to make banking and managing your money much easier.
 These features include helping you set concrete budgets, pay bills and keeping within your financial means.

 A financial advisor can be a valuable partner for anyone looking to maximize their long-term savings potential.
 At the same time, they can help you plan for retirement, make investments, set up your estate and more.
 If you want to learn more, SmartAsset's free tool can match you with personally chosen financial advisors in your area.

 |Checking Account|| |

 GoBank Interest Rate Comparison

 In 2014, Walmart began offering more than just produce and discounted school supplies with its foray into the banking industry.
 In partnership with Green Dot Bank, Walmart began offering the GoBank Checking Account.
-You can open this account online, on mobile or by visiting a Walmart and purchasing a starter kit for $2.95 and funding the account with at least $20.
-You can also head to Walmart to make cash deposits at any time.
+You can open this account online, on mobile or by visiting one of over 100,000 retailers and purchasing a starter kit for $2.95 and funding the account with at least $20.

 GoBank Account Features